Vitaxses/TheOtherRoles-E/README.md

 ## Sniper
 ### **Team: Impostors**
-The Sniper doesn't Lunch at people when killing Unlike the normal Impostor.
+The Sniper doesn't Lunge at people when killing Unlike the normal Impostor.

 ### Game Options